We use a systematic approach to manage climate risks.

-Understanding climate risks and opportunities
+Understanding nature-related risks and opportunities

 To expand our understanding of likely impacts and refine our response to climate change, PPG proactively undertakes climate scenario analysis, risk assessment and planning activities.
-These activities reflect guidance from the Task Force on Climate-related Disclosures (TCFD).
+These activities reflect guidance from the Task Force on Climate-related Financial Disclosures (TCFD).

 - International Energy Agency Sustainable Development Scenario